 New Grad Residency Program FAQs

-Application posting periods-October for Winter and March for Summer.
+Application posting periods- September/October for Winter and March for Summer.
 Please check website 2 months prior for application dates.

 1. Do you need an RN license to apply?

 You don't need an RN license to apply.
-You need to have graduated within the last year and/or year and a half to be eligible for the program.
-You need to have a California RN license or Interim Permit to start your employment as a New Graduate at UCLA.
+You need to have graduated within the last year and/or year and a half OR be graduating before the last week in June for the summer program and the end of December for the Winter program to be eligible.
+You need to have a California RN license and degree before your start date as a New Graduate at UCLA.

 2. I have an associate degree in Nursing, can I apply?

 a.
 No, BSN or MSN are the required degree programs.

 b.
 If you have an ADN (Associates Degree in Nursing) and you are about to graduate with a BSN and have not worked as an RN you will be considered.